abilian/books/cloud-patterns/software-architecture/chap01.md

 These structural patterns are selected based on the specific needs and constraints of the project, and they fundamentally influence the behavior and performance of the application.

+The seminal book "Design Patterns: Elements of Reusable Object-Oriented Software" (1994) by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (often referred to as the "Gang of Four") has been instrumental in shaping the understanding and application of these patterns.

 ### Architecture Characteristics

 Architecture characteristics are the qualities or properties that the architecture must support to fulfill business goals and user expectations.
 These characteristics often include: